Fix: High CPU Usage

 System Configuration Services tab Manufacturer column

-We won’t be able to tell you exactly which ones you should or shouldn’t disable as every computer will have different useful services.
+We won’t be able to tell you exactly which ones you should or shouldn’t disable as every computer will have different advantageous services.
 For example, our laptop is from ASUS, so there are many services related to ASUS.

 Fix 3: End Processes In Task Manager

-This is the quickest solution to a high CPU usage problem, but it is also temporary.
+This is the swiftest solution to a high CPU usage problem, but it is also temporary.
 In short, you can use Task Manager to find the processes that are using your processor’s power and terminate them.

 Windows Task Manager Processes tab